The Dalek invasion of earth (1964)

 Review

-(Note: 'The Dalek invasion of earth was one of the first serials that I reviewed, and at the time I hadn't yet seen anything else from the black-and-white days of Doctor Who.)
+[Note: 'The Dalek invasion of earth was one of the first serials that I reviewed, and at the time I hadn't yet seen anything else from the black-and-white days of Doctor Who.]

 This was my first exposure to the William Hartnell era of the early 1960s, and I enjoyed it more than I expected to.
+One thing that struck me was how some things have changed very much since the time this was made, while other things haven't.

 One area where we've progressed by leaps and bounds was special effects, and audio-visual quality in general.
 It has to be said that this serial has some seriously bad special effects (though I have no doubt that they were damned good considering the budget and the technical tools available).
 It's in black and white, and the BBC Restoration team have done such a great job on it that, now on DVD, it probably looks and sounds much better than it did when it was first broadcast.